KelvinJC/Click-bait/README.md

 <br>
 <br>
-Also included below is a single A4 infographic that the team can use for their management reporting sessions, it emphasises the most important points from my findings.
+Included below is a single A4 infographic that the Clique bait team can use for their management reporting sessions.
+It emphasises the most important points from my findings.

 <br>
 <br>